Rhus typhina L.

 Family - Anacardiaceae

-Stems - Woody, to +/-8m tall, typically with a single trunk but forming colonies from stolons, with sticky sap(sap quickly darkening with exposure to air).
-New seasons twigs densely pilose, tan to slightly reddish.
+Stems - Woody, to +/-8m tall, typically with a single trunk but forming colonies from stolons, with sticky sap, this quickly darkening with exposure to air.
+Young branches, petioles, and leaf rachis densely pubescent with woolly or felty hairs.

 Flowering - June - July.

 Habitat - Railroads and open, disturbed areas.
 Also cultivated, sometimes escaping.

 Origin - Native to the eastern U.S., considered introduced in Missouri.

 Other info. - This species is very uncommon in Missouri, though very common farther northeast in the U.S. Its appearance is similar to the common sumacs, except that young stems and leaf petioles are densely hairy.
 The species spreads by means of stolons and can form large colonies.
 These colonies, bearing numerous bright red fruit clusters, are a common sight along roadsides in some upper Midwest states.
 The fruits of the plant persist through winter and are eaten by wildlife.
 The fruits are also popular with humans and can be brewed into a pleasantly tart tea.
 Traditionally the tea was used for medicinal purposes.

 Photographs taken at the Kansas City Zoo, 6-28-00 (DETenaglia); also near Goodrich, Genesee County, MI, 7-3-2022 (SRTurner).